markusmoenig/RPU/Readme.md

 RPU is a GLSL / C like language for rendering procedural content without limitations.
 It is currently under development.

-RPU compiles to WebAssembly (WAT) code and uses [wasmer](https://crates.io/crates/wasmer) as a runtime.
+RPU compiles to WebAssembly (WAT) code and uses [wasmer](https://crates.io/crates/wasmer) as a runtime providing native performance on modern CPUs.

 All vector based operations (length, dot, cross etc) are implemented in pure WebAssembly.
 Trigonometric functions are implemented in Rust and are called via the wasmer runtime.